-Our team of experts will take every measure to minimize the risks and avoid complications.
+Every measure will be taken by our team of experts to minimize the risks and avoid complications.
 Although complications are rare, they do sometimes occur.
 We will do our very best to avoid the most common risks, which include:

-Blood clots: Blood clots can form in a leg vein and in your lungs after hip replacement surgery and can be dangerous.
+Blood clots: Blood clots can form in a leg vein and in your lungs after knee replacement surgery and can be dangerous.
 Blood clots are more common in older patients, patients who are obese, have a history of blood clots, smoke, or have cancer.

-Infection: Infection is very rare in healthy patients having hip replacement.
-Patients with chronic health conditions, like diabetes, or patients who take some forms of corticosteroids, and those who use tobacco/nicotine, are at higher risk of infection after any surgery.
+Infection: Infection is very rare in healthy patients having knee replacement.
+Patients with chronic health conditions, like diabetes, patients who take some forms of corticosteroids, and those who use tobbacco/nicotine are at higher risk of infection after any surgery.
 Superficial wound infections are usually treated with antibiotics.
 Deeper infections inside the joint may require additional surgery.

-Nerve, blood vessel, and ligament injuries:

-Damage to the surrounding structures in the hip, including nerves, blood vessels and ligaments, are possible but extremely rare.
+Nerve, blood vessel, and ligament injuries: Damage to the surrounding structures in the knee, including nerves, blood vessels and ligaments, are possible but extremely rare.
 More commonly there is numbness in the area of the incision which usually, but not always, resolves in 6-12 months.